-Just recently adjustable rates have become somewhat popular again.
-They may be an excellent option for many homeowners.
 An adjustable rate mortgage, or ARM, offers a fixed rate for a period of time, most commonly 3, 5, 7, or 10 years.
-After the introductory period ends the interest rate for the loan will adjust up or down depending upon the current rate of the loan's index plus the loan's set margin.
+After the introductory period ends the interest rate for the loan will adjust up or down.
+This move depends upon the current rate of the loan's index plus the loan's set margin.
 The benefit is that the initial rate is generally lower than a comparable fixed rate loan (although this is not always the case).
-To find out what today's low ARM rates are, request a quote by calling .

 Is an adjustable rate loan right for me?

 There are many situations that warrant considering an adjustable rate mortgage.
 These include:

 - Someone who plans to only own their home for a few years because they relocate often for work.

 - A growing family that plans to buy a larger home in a few years.

 - An investor who buys properties, renovates them, and sells them a couple of years later.

 How to shop for an adjustable rate mortgage